dojo/framework/docs/en/creating-widgets/supplemental.md

 ## Minimizing complexity

 A single widget typically represents a single responsibility within an application.
-Complex responsibilities can be decomposed into several widgets.
+Complex responsibilities can be decomposed into several collaborating widgets.
 Ensuring widgets are as simple as possible helps reduce complexity within an application.

 Reducing complexity helps in many areas of application development.
 For a single widget, it means greater isolation of responsibility (reduced scope), simpler comprehensive testing, more targeted bugfixing, as well as a wider potential for component re-use.
 For complete applications, it allows for easier understanding of all constituent components as well as how they are combined.
 All these benefits result in simpler ongoing maintenance and an ultimate reduction in the overall cost of building and running an application.